hazratali/MI-GAN/README.md

 ## Support

-We would be offer any possible support as long as it does not have conflict with our own work committements.
+We would be offer any possible support as long as it does not have conflict with our own work commitments.

 ## Disclaimer